gabrielweyer/azure-functions-telemetry/README.md

 ## Function Apps

-- `DefaultApi` demonstrate the limitations of Azure Functions
+- `DefaultFunction` demonstrate the limitations of Azure Functions
-- `CustomApi` demonstrates the workarounds I use to improve Azure Functions
+- `CustomFunction` demonstrates the workarounds I use to improve Azure Functions

 I've decided to commit the `local.settings.json` file.
 This is not the default or recommended approach but it makes it easier for new joiners to get started.